ryanpfalz/azure-devops-terraform-multitenant/README.md

 ![Workflow](./docs/images/workflow_diagram.png)

-1. A [configuration file](#setting-up-service-connections) needs to be created for each service connection and is stored in the `.azure-pipelines/serviceConnectionTemplates` directory.
+1. A [configuration file](#setting-up-service-connections) needs to be created for each service connection and stored in the `.azure-pipelines/serviceConnectionTemplates` directory.
 2. The [execution pipeline](#execution-parent-pipeline) reads the contents of the `serviceConnectionTemplates` directory and dynamically creates a matrix of jobs to deploy infrastructure to each subscription.
 3. A [template pipeline](#template-child-pipeline) is spun up in the matrix job, and a configuration filename is passed to the template pipeline as a parameter.
-4. The template pipeline reads the configuration file and uses the service connection.
+4. The template pipeline reads the configuration file using the parameter value.
-5. The template pipeline uses Terraform to deploy infrastructure to the target subscription using the service connection.
+5. The template pipeline uses Terraform to deploy infrastructure to the target subscription using the service connection from the configuration file.

 ## Potential Use Cases